Course Descriptions

 Link to syllabus (Spring 2022)

 This class serves as an introduction to Geographic Information Science (GIS).
 GIS is the science of spatial relationships, linking data to locations to explore relations between objects.
-Based in geographic thought and emerging from initial applications in natural resource management, GIS has evolved to be a universally applicable way of thinking and set of tools.
-Through lab work and foundational lecture, this course covers the guiding principles behind various facets of GIS including the nature of spatial data, map projections, spatial analysis, and cartographic production.
-By evaluating the relationship between different spatial information you can identify the best location for new development, locate pollution point sources, find the easiest way to get from point A to point B, and develop a better understanding of the way the world interacts.
-The goals of this course are to teach you basic GIS concepts through practice and theory to enable you to make useful and meaningful contributions to various disciplines through spatial analysis.
+Based in geographic thought and emerging from initial applications in natural resource management, GIS has evolved to be a universally applicable way of thinking and set of knowledge, skills, and practices.
+The goals of this course are to teach you basic GIS concepts through practice and theory, to enable you to make useful and meaningful contributions to various disciplines through spatial analysis.
 Throughout this course, you will be challenged to not only think spatially, but apply spatial analysis techniques within GIS.

 NRC 597GP – GIS Problem Solving